Mental toughness: Our dog box feeding experience

 Box feeding basics:

-• The end picture is for your dog to indicate on an article in an otherwise empty box, waiting for you to drop in food.
+The end picture is for your dog to indicate on an article in an otherwise empty box, waiting for you to drop in food.

-• You start slow and steady, making sure your dog will eat a whole meal out of the box before upping the criteria.
+You start slow and steady, making sure your dog will eat a whole meal out of the box before upping the criteria.

-• You shape your dog indicating on the article through successive approximations.
+You shape your dog indicating on the article through successive approximations.

-• The article does two important things: 1) it tells your dog that the opportunity for food from the box is on the table and 2) makes the task very clear (“head in box” is not specific enough for some dogs).
+The article does two important things: 1) it tells your dog that the opportunity for food from the box is on the table and 2) makes the task very clear (“head in box” is not specific enough for some dogs).

-• Once you build duration (your dog’s ability to stay indicating on the article without you immediately throwing in food) around three seconds, you can start adding distractions.
+Once you build duration (your dog’s ability to stay indicating on the article without you immediately throwing in food) around three seconds, you can start adding distractions.

-• When you add a distraction, you reward your dog immediately after for keeping their head in the box.
+When you add a distraction, you reward your dog immediately after for keeping their head in the box.

-• The intensity of the reward should be at least equal to or greater than the intensity of the distraction.
+The intensity of the reward should be at least equal to or greater than the intensity of the distraction.

-• It’s important to leave an air gap between the reward and the next distraction so your dog learns that distractions bring food and not the other way around.
+It’s important to leave an air gap between the reward and the next distraction so your dog learns that distractions bring food and not the other way around.

-• If your dog looks up at you, you wait them out until they put their head back in.
+If your dog looks up at you, you wait them out until they put their head back in.

-• If your dog completely disengages with the box, you take it away (and with it, the opportunity for food) until your next session.
+If your dog completely disengages with the box, you take it away (and with it, the opportunity for food) until your next session.

-• Before you run out of food, mark your dog out of the box (we use our terminal “yes” marker) and give them the last bit of food outside of it.
+Before you run out of food, mark your dog out of the box (we use our terminal “yes” marker) and give them the last bit of food outside of it.
 This way they never find themselves not getting a reward for indicating on the article.

-Box feeding is akin to dog meditation
+Box feeding might be akin to dog meditation

 On episode 28 of the Something to Bark About podcast, Pat Stuart explains to Chad Mackin how he views box feeding as a form of dog meditation.

 In box feeding, your dog actively focuses on one specific task.
 Every time they get distracted, they recommit to that task.
-This is similar to mindfulness or focused meditation in humans, and the exercise has a ton of benefits.
+This is similar to mindfulness or focused meditation in humans—and the exercise has a ton of benefits.

-It’s not a perfect analogy — we can’t get inside our dogs’ heads to know exactly what they’re thinking and feeling (maybe their minds are wandering even while they appear focused on the outside), and the fact that we box feed with existential food (there is inherently pressure involved) raises questions about whether or not we can really call it meditation.
+It’s not a perfect analogy.
+We can’t get inside our dogs’ heads to know exactly what they’re thinking and feeling (maybe their minds are wandering even while they appear focused on the outside), and the fact that we box feed with existential food (there is inherently pressure involved) raises questions about whether or not we can really call it meditation.

 Either way, box feeding helps dogs build commitment to behaviors, and I consider it a form of focus work in our weekly dog training checklists.